-WWE News: Goldberg And Roman Reigns Teaming Up For Huge Tag Team Match At ‘WWE Fastlane’
+WWE News: Goldberg And Roman Reigns Teaming Up For Huge Tag Team Match At WWE ‘Fastlane’

 Because the results of the WWE Royal Rumble are currently so hard to predict, another match for Goldberg is too unpredictable to guess right now.
 On paper, a big confrontation segment between himself and Brock Lesnar is logical.
 If he’s working another match at WWE Fastlane, there are many possible opponents for him to wrestle.
 However, WWE may have something unexpected planned, which was hinted at on Raw.

 Nothing is confirmed, but it’s being rumored that another possibility for Bill Goldberg at WWE Fastlane is to get involved in a tag team match with a top face against two heels on Raw.
-Last week on the last episode of Raw, Roman Reigns and Goldberg stood face to face and created some tension.
+Last week on the last episode of Raw, Roman Reigns and Goldberg stood face-to-face and created some tension.
 That was before both men collectively speared Braun Strowman to the mat, which could have been a preview of what’s to come.

 It’s possible that WWE officials may be planning Goldberg and Reigns to form a tag team at WWE Fastlane to face a team like Strowman and Rusev, or another heel from the Raw roster.
 The pairing of Goldberg and Roman Reigns would be a huge selling point for WWE Fastlane, which WWE officials have been attempting to make the WWE Universe see the PPV as more important on “The Road to Wrestlemania.”